Homophily and wealth inequality shape mitigation behavior in coupled social-climate models: Results

 \subsection{Stability Analysis}

-To get a sense of how the system of equations depends on the homophily term, phase portraits were developed over varying levels of homophily, seen in \cref{fig:phaseportraitfull}.
+To get a sense of how the system of equations depends on the homophily term, phase portraits were developed over varying levels of homophily, seen in \cref{fig:phaseportraitfull}. \begin{LineLabel}{R1-7} To create these phase portraits we used the Python plotly library to graph the three isosurfaces, representing the planes where one of the three rate equations of \cref{eq:coupledmodel} is equal to zero.
+Then, we used Python's root solver fsolve to determine the fixed points of the system, represented by black dots. \end{LineLabel}

 While \cite{fushu:23} finds a number of fixed points which vary by the temperature parameters, this study also finds that the stability of the system depends on the homophily level.
-Here the blue planes represent nullclines of the vegetation proportion $v$, red the proportion of poor mitigators $x_P$, and green the proportion of rich mitigators in the population $x_R$.
+Here the blue planes represent nullclines of the vegetation proportion $v$, green the proportion of poor mitigators $x_P$, and orange the proportion of rich mitigators in the population $x_R$.
 The equilibrium points to our system of equations exist at the intersections of these three planes, and the arrows seen within the plots indicate the direction of movement of the system to a given fixed point.
 Given the shape of the $x_P$ nullclines, one can begin to see an uneven weighting of opinions between the rich and poor groups.
 When $h=1$, there is a (vertical) nullcline at $x_P=1$, while at the other values shown, this sheet is only seen at a very high level of $x_R$.
 When $h<1$, the poor group requires a large mitigative effort from the rich group in order to converge to a high mitigation proportion themselves.
 On the international stage, many small nations opt to follow the directives of global powers; hence our model appears to capture a similar phenomenon.
 Due to the complexity of the system of equations, a simple closed-form solution to all three equations is not possible without significant parameterization.
 However, one can notice an identical shape for the $v$ nullclines as those seen in \cite{fushu:23} in all three phase portraits when looking on the $v-x_P$ plane.